wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 <a name="NAT"></a>

-## NAT #
+## AWS NAT #

 0. Launch an EC2 instance of a Community AMI built for NATting.
 Search for "NAT".

-   DEFINITION: A NAT server allows outbound traffic to the external internet.
-   By default, a NAT server allows inbound traffic only through connections already established by an internet host (typically port 80).

    NAT provides IP address assignment and DNS Proxy name resolution services to internal network clients.

+   A NAT server allows outbound traffic to the <strong>external internet</strong>.
+   By default, a NAT server allows inbound traffic only through connections already established by an internet host (typically port 80/443).

    To access traffic from a special port from an external host:

    * If the public interface of the NAT server is configured with a single IP address, add a Special Port (for Windows, in the Routing and Remote Assess MMC console).

    * If the public interface of the NAT server is configured with multiple IP addresses, make address reservations to map specific external addresses to specific internal addresses.

    Selection of 006 DNS Servers option at the scope level overrides the selection at the server level.

-For security, define some servers can only make outbound calls to the internet (through the <a href="#NAT">NAT server</a>).
+   For security, define some servers to only make outbound calls to the internet (through the <a href="#NAT">NAT server</a>).

 0. PROTIP: A NAT instance provide whatever capacity a single AMI provides, so it should be configured with CloudWatch alarms and traffic metrics.